alexdangel/alexdangel.github.io/index.md

 ## Hi there!

 I am an economics doctoral student supervised by [Timo Goeschl](https://www.awi.uni-heidelberg.de/en/node/270) at the [Research Center for Environmental Economics](https://www.awi.uni-heidelberg.de/en/research/environmental-economics) at Heidelberg University.
-In my dissertation, I study air pollution information and adaptation using field experimental, spatial, and quasi-experimental methods.
+In my dissertation, I study air quality sensors and behavioral responses to pollution risks using field experimental, spatial, and quasi-experimental methods.

 My research is supported by a doctoral scholarship from the [German Federal Environmental Foundation](https://www.dbu.de/en/).